 5.4.
-Investment from FATF non-compliant jurisdictions5
+Investment from FATF non-compliant jurisdictions7

-5.4.1.
-Investments in HFCs from FATF non-compliant jurisdictions shall not be treated at par with that from the compliant6 jurisdictions.
+- 5.4.1.
+Investments in HFCs from FATF non-compliant jurisdictions shall not be treated at par with that from the compliant8 jurisdictions.
 New investors from or through non-compliant FATF jurisdictions, whether in existing HFCs or in companies seeking Certification of Registration (COR), should not be allowed to directly or indirectly acquire 'significant influence' in the investee, as defined in the applicable accounting standards.
-In other words, fresh investors (directly or indirectly) from such jurisdictions in aggregate should be less than the
+In other words, fresh investors (directly or indirectly) from such jurisdictions in aggregate should be less than the threshold of 20 per cent of the voting power (including potential9 voting power) of the HFC. - 5.4.2.
+Investors in existing HFCs holding their investments prior to the classification of the source or intermediate jurisdiction/s as FATF non-compliant, may continue with the investments or bring in additional investments as per extant regulations so as to support continuity of business in India.

-5 Vide circular DOR.CO.LIC.CC No.119/03.10.001/2020-21 dated February 12, 2021.
+7 Vide circular DOR.CO.LIC.CC No.119/03.10.001/2020-21 dated February 12, 2021.

-6 The Financial Action Task Force (FATF) periodically identifies jurisdictions with weak measures to combat money laundering and terrorist financing (AML/CFT) in its following publications: i) High-Risk Jurisdictions subject to a Call for Action, and ii) Jurisdictions under Increased Monitoring.
+8 The Financial Action Task Force (FATF) periodically identifies jurisdictions with weak measures to combat money laundering and terrorist financing (AML/CFT) in its following publications: i) High-Risk Jurisdictions subject to a Call for Action, and ii) Jurisdictions under Increased Monitoring.
 A jurisdiction, whose name does not appear in the two aforementioned lists, shall be referred to as a FATF compliant jurisdiction.